 In addition to these map chart interactions, options such as drill down, view underlying data, and legend filter will also be applicable.

 You can customize your map chart using the options in the Settings menu.
 Click the Settings option in the toolbar, and navigate to the Map tab.
 The various customization options in the Map Chart Settings page are:

-Theme: This option allows you to change the theme of the map.
+Background: This option allows you to change the map chart's background.
+The Map Themes tab allows you to apply specific themes to your chart, while the Image tab allows you to upload a custom image for the chart's background, and edit its positioning.
 You can also change your map chart to a satellite chart using the Satellite option.

-Invert Color: This option allows you to invert the colors in the map chart, and is not applicable for Satellite themed maps.
+Invert Color: This toggle button allows you to invert the colors in the map chart, and is not applicable for Satellite themed maps.